A Tax Guide for Landlords

 Non-Resident Landlord Tax

 10-15% of our clients live overseas and we are very experienced at handling all Non-Resident tax issues.
-Our Client Accounts Manager Tracey Wheeler is an expert in this field and her team help hundreds of landlords each year.
+Our Business Intelligence Manager Tracey Wheeler is an expert in this field and her team help hundreds of landlords each year.

 A Non-Resident is defined by HMRC as: